romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Your team is considering the implementation of GHAS features for your open-source project hosted on GitHub.
+Q: Your team is considering the implementation of GHAS features for your open-source project hosted on GitHub.
 What feature comes automatically enabled for your open-source project?
 <details><summary>Show the answer</summary><p>

 - **Secret scanning for detecting exposed secrets within the project's codebase**